 We continue keeping you up to date on the latest changes in migration law.

-New amendments to Article 322.3 of the Criminal Code of the Russian Federation are to come into force on November 23, 2018 (Fictitious registration of a foreign citizen or stateless person at a place of residence in a residential area in the Russian Federation).
+New amendments to Article 322.3 of the Criminal Code of the Russian Federation are to come into effect on November 23, 2018, regarding fictitious registration of a foreign citizen or stateless person at a place of residence in a residential area in the Russian Federation.

 Please note that the penalty for a fictitious registration of a foreign citizen remains unchanged.

 This crime may result in a fine of up to 500,000 rubles, the amount of the salary or other income of the convicted person for a period of up to 3 years, or forced labour for up to 3 years with the deprivation of the right to hold certain positions or engage in certain activities for up to 3 years or without it, or imprisonment for up to 3 years with the deprivation of the right to occupy certain positions or engage in certain activities for up to 3 years or without it.

 We recommend ensuring that foreign employees who stay in Russia for different purposes complete their migration registration properly and in fact reside / live at the appropriate address of registration.
 Should you have any questions or require our assistance, please contact our experts.